ConceptaNjolima/MyTNTResources/Week 3/[ENG3.0]AdaptiveLayouts.md

 This lesson explains how to make your content's position adapt to the user's screen size and orientation

-**Learning objectives
+## Learning objectives

-* TNTs will learn how to layout a table with React
+* TNTs will explore Adaptive Layouts for UI Design of React apps
-* TNTs will understand the basics of CSS Flexbox layout
+* TNTs will understand the basics of CSS Grid and review CSS Flexbox
+* TNTs will experiment with code for adaptive layout using CSS, media queries and relative sizing
-* TNTs will practice experimenting with and troubleshooting CSS in the browser
+*  TNTs will continue to practice troubleshooting CSS layout in the browser

 ## Time required and pace

-Total time: 2 hours, 30 minutes
+Total time: 2 hours, 45 minutes

-- 45 minutes - **Pre-session**): background learning, research, and investigations
+- 45 minutes - **Pre-session**: background learning, research, and investigations
-- 30 minutes - **Instructional Session**
+- 60 minutes - **Instructional Session**
-  - 5 minutes - Discussion in groups
+  - 20 minutes - Discussion in groups
   - 10 minutes –  Layout using HTML Tables
   - 10 minutes - Layout using CSS Flexbox
   - 5 minutes - Exercise Setup
-- 45 minutes - **Post-session**: pair programming Exercise
+- 60 minutes - **Post-session**: YourShare Exercise

 ## Pre-session (45 minutes)